-Adeso, iHub and Mastercard Labs are partnering in Kenya to strengthen rural communities’ resilience to recurring drought – to enable them to prepare, respond and recover.
-The AIM consortium will use a human-centered approach to innovation by working hand in hand with local communities in the counties of Marsabit and Garissa.
-These labs will improve links between local stakeholders and access to digital financial services.
+Adeso, iHub and Mastercard (AIM) Labs, known as the Maarifa Kona, are partnering in Kenya to strengthen rural communities’ resilience to recurring drought – to enable them to prepare, respond and recover.
+The AIM consortium uses a human-centered approach to innovation by working hand in hand with local communities in the counties of Marsabit and Garissa.

 MAHALI LAB IN JORDAN

-Mahali Lab, run by International Rescue Committee***, will identify and solve challenges posed by long-term displacement of people, caused primarily by the war in Syria.
-A series of “design challenges” will be launched to enable communities to propose potential solutions to problems faced by vulnerable communities throughout Jordan.
-The theme of each challenge will be determined through consultation with Syrian refugees, leaders within host communities, and community-based organisations.
-A community review board will select a small number to receive specialised support to fully develop their solutions.
+Mahali Lab, run by International Rescue Committee***, is set-up toidentify and solve challenges posed by long-term displacement of people, caused primarily by the war in Syria.
+A series of “design challenges” will enable communities to propose potential solutions to problems faced by vulnerable communities throughout Jordan.
+The theme of each challenge is determined through consultation with Syrian refugees, leaders within host communities, and community-based organisations.
+A community review board selects a small number of innovators to receive specialised support to fully develop their solutions.
 The IRC will invest in and support the most promising projects.

 The Global Lab Partners are envisaged as a key component of the Start Networks Disasters and Emergencies Preparedness Innovation Lab Programme.
 The contribution of their skills, experiences and resources to a range of locally led, early stage emergency preparedness projects in the four disaster affected countries, will be invaluable in helping them achieve sustainability, impact and where appropriate scale.